uyuni-project/uyuni/testsuite/unit-tests/README.md

 ## Unit-tests for cucumber.
-(Travis ci)
+(Travis CI)

-This directory will concern unit-tests about the ruby code for testing the product.
+This directory will concern unit tests about the ruby code for testing the product.

-This scripts are runned during travis
+These scripts are run during Travis

 To improve the testsuite itself and its stability (avoid testsuite issues)